 The second challenge is that actually, it was very difficult to reports on these agent tags.
 Zendesk report ignored them, and Insights required advanced programming to output any report.

 And here is the good news:

-Cx MOMENTS AI not only classifies Tickets to create a dashboard in our own portal, but it can also tag the Zendesk tickets themselves with the topics our AI detected, so as to enable reports within Zendesk.
+Cx MOMENTS AI classifies Tickets to create a dashboard in our own portal.
+But it can also tag the Zendesk tickets themselves with the topics our AI detected, so as to enable reports within Zendesk.

 Zendesk Explore is now great at reporting on these tags.
 It is really easy, no programming skills required.